josephWaldron/HackKean2022/ReadMe.txt

 to open a command prompt window***windows only must have at least java 1.4.0 installed** Then in the command prompt type "java -jar --enable-preview HackKean2022.jar"

-choose your conversion facors, type in a value and then press enter.
+choose your conversion factors, type in a value and then press enter.
-**if you cant see the resulst try making the window bigger** Enjoy our program!
+**if you cant see the results try making the window bigger** Enjoy our program!